gai-yj/AI_Outlook_Email_Analyzer/User Manual.md

 ## System Requirements
 - **Operating System**: Windows 10 or later
+- **Outlook Version** Outlook Classic or Office 365 must be installed and configured to be able to receive emails
 - **Hard Disk Space**: At least 5.1 Giga Bytes disk storage space needed for main program and another 1-5 Giga Bytes for AI Large Language Models depending on which model to use

 ---